The understanding of entanglements between climate change, migration and wellbeing

 What is our relationship to land?
 How is the work on the land changing in relation to the climate crisis?
 What access to land and healthy food do we have?

 To tackle these questions together we started by experiencing the work on the land.
-Feeling the soil in our hands and digging for the trees so they carry the fruits of life.
+Feeling the soil in our hands and planting trees so they carry the fruits of life.

-We invited participants to plant fruit trees together and support the organic farm Aloti run by a tiny Black FLINTA team near Berlin.
-Aloti centers BIPoC, queer, migrant and disabled folks in their farming practice and political work, but is open to all who share their values.
+We invited participants to plant fruit trees together and support the organic farm aloti run by a small Black FLINTA team near Berlin.
+Aloti centers BIPoC, queer and migrant people, and people with disabilities in their farming practice and political work, but is open to all who share their values.

 In Our Own Words